Nadine2016/knative/about.md

 {:download: .download}
 {:gif: data-image-type='gif'}

-# About Coligo
+# About Project Coligo
 {: #kn-about}

-## What is Coligo and why do I want to use it?
+## What is Project Coligo and why do I want to use it?
 {: #kn-what}

-Coligo was developed by IBM with the goal of helping you create modern, source-centric containerized, and serverless apps on top of your Kubernetes cluster.
+Project Coligo (or "Coligo")  was developed by IBM with the goal of helping you create modern, source-centric containerized, and serverless apps on top of your Kubernetes cluster.
 The platform is designed to address the needs of developers who today must decide what type of app they want to run in the cloud: 12-factor apps, containers, or functions.
 Each type of app requires an open source or proprietary solution that is tailored to these apps: Cloud Foundry for 12-factor apps, Kubernetes for containers, and OpenWhisk and others for functions.
 In the past, developers had to decide what approach they wanted to follow, which led to inflexibility and complexity when different types of apps had to be combined.

 Coligo uses a consistent approach across programming languages and frameworks to abstract the operational burden of building, deploying, and managing workloads in Kubernetes so that developers can focus on what matters most to them: the source code.
 By integrating with Istio, Coligo ensures that your serverless and containerized workloads can be easily exposed on the internet, monitored, and controlled, and that your data is encrypted during transit.